 - If your poinsettia is still flowering and you are ready to “put it to bed,” expose it to light using 100w warm white fluorescent light bulbs for a full 24 hours.
 This will trick it into believing it’s springtime and time for it to rest.

-Is Taking Care of Poinsettia Year Round Worth it?
+Is Taking Care of Poinsettia Plant Needs Year Round Worth It?

 That’s a good question and there are at least two schools of thought on it.